 Dress and Appearance Policy

-This Dress and Appearance Policy is for use where an employer wishes to set down guidelines for acceptable standards of dress and personal appearance in the workplace and on company business.
+This Dress and Appearance Policy is for use where an employer wishes to set down guidelines for acceptable standards of dress and personal appearance in the workplace, when working remotely and on company business.

 There are alternative clauses for situations where formal business attire is the norm, for when employees are required to wear uniform and/or personal protective equipment e.g. gloves or a hard hat and for when employees are allowed to wear casual clothing.
 There is also an optional clause covering acceptable attire for ‘dress-down’ days.